 Described as an ‘endlessly fascinating artist’, Ashley Wass’s musical career is one of unusual creativity and variety.
-Alongside his work as soloist and chamber musician, he is co-founder of Mash Productions, was Artistic Director of the Lincolnshire International Chamber Music Festival for eleven years and is Deputy Head of Keyboard Studies at the Royal Northern College of Music in Manchester.
+Alongside his work as soloist and chamber musician, he is co-founder of Mash Productions, was Artistic Director of the Lincolnshire International Chamber Music Festival for eleven years and Deputy Head of Keyboard Studies at the Royal Northern College of Music from 2018-2020, and is now the Director of Music at the Yehudi Menuhin School.
 The diverse list of people and organisations with whom he has collaborated include film festivals, art galleries and animators, children’s television presenters and stars of the stage and screen, illustrators, literary festivals and renowned authors, and mime artists and comedians.

 Ashley began playing the piano at the age of five, and studied music at Chetham’s School of Music from age 11.
 In his teens he studied on a scholarship at the Royal Academy of Music, where his teachers included Christopher Elton, Maria Curcio and Hamish Milne.
 His watershed moment came in 1997 when he won the London International Piano Competition (the only British winner this far), a success that led to a recording contract with Naxos, making him the first solo artist to obtain an exclusive deal with the label.
 His debut recording was a highly praised CD of César Franck piano music, released in 1999.
 He was also a prizewinner at the Leeds Piano Competition, and is a former BBC Radio 3 New Generation Artist.